 Look, we’re all human.
-No one – not even the most dedicated top-tier bikini models and bodybuilding competitors – are perfect with their diets all the time.
-Treat yourself kindly and cut out all the negative self-talk that is sabotaging your efforts to move forward.
+No one – not even the most dedicated top-tier bikini models and bodybuilding competitors – are perfect with their diets ALL the time.
+Treat yourself kindly and cut out the negative self-talk that is sabotaging your efforts to move forward.
 It happened and you’re moving on.
 No big deal!

 2. Go Back to Your Regular Diet

 So, you estimate you ate about 4,500 calories during your binge yesterday.
 That means you have to eat 0 calories today, right?
 WRONG!
 Go back to your regularly scheduled eating plan ASAP and give your body the right mix of carbohydrates, protein, and fats that it needs in order to build muscle and burn fat!